syedinsaf/otaripper/README.md

 ### Windows

-Download the pre-built binary from the [Releases] page.
-Extract it and run the `otaripper.exe` file.
+1. Download the pre-built binary from the [Releases] page.
+2. Extract it.
+3. Have the payload.bin or the ota.zip in the same extracted folder as otaripper.exe.

 ## Usage